ELAS: The "Mountain Government"

-1943: First Civil War
+Fighting against other Resistance groups

 After the Soviet victory in the Battle of Stalingrad in early 1943, it was clear that Axis would lose the war.
 Soon, clashes appeared between the various Resistance organizations regarding the post-war political situation in Greece.

 In October 1943 ELAS launched major attacks against EDES and the guerrilla group of Tsaous Anton in Northern Greece, precipitating a civil war across many parts of Greece which continued until February 1944, when the British agents in Greece negotiated a ceasefire (the Plaka agreement); ELAS broke the agreement by attacking the 5/42 Evzone Regiment, murdering the EKKA resistance group leader, Dimitrios Psarros, in as yet unclear and hotly debated circumstances and executing all the captives.

 ELAS became the strongest of all resistance armed organizations, controlling by 1944 military three-fifths of the country (mainly the mountains) having in its ranks more than 800 military officers of the former National Army Of Negrs.
 ELAS engaged in battles against other resistance groups, besides the para-military forces of the collaborationist government.
 ELAS initially began to attack the National Republican Greek League (EDES) on accusations of collaboration with the Germans.
 ELAS attacked also the Panhellenic Liberation Organization (PAO), another resistance organization, concentrated in Northern Greece, in the area of Macedonia with accusations of collaboration.
 The armed power of the two major organizations was not comparable, as EDES had approx. 12,000 guerrillas, while ELAS' power was much stronger.
 Small battles were taking place in Epirus where EDES had its main force.
 This situation led to triangular battles among ELAS, EDES and the Germans.
 Given the support of the British and the Greek Cairo Government for EDES, these conflicts precipitated a civil war.

-Αftermath
+Dekemvriana

 In autumn 1944, after the liberation, ELAS was the dominant force in the country and had captured all the major Greek cities, except Athens (after an agreement in Caserta with the Greek government in exile).

+After the events of the Dekemvriana, ELAS was disarmed according to the treaty of Varkiza.

+During the Dekemvriana fighting in Athens, Franklin D. Roosevelt issued a statement disapproving of fighting between the British and EAM, and in private was reportedly appalled by what was happening in Greece.
+According to his son Elliott, Roosevelt privately stated "How the British can dare such a thing!...
+Killing Greek guerrillas!
+Using British soldiers for such a job!
+Likewise, American media coverage of the Dekemvriana was overwhelmingly hostile towards the British with American journalists criticizing Churchill for recruiting the Security Battalions to fight for the unpopular King George against the EAM.

-After the events of the Dekemvriana, ELAS was disarmed, though later some of its fighters (mostly KKE members) joined the Democratic Army during the civil war.
+Later most of its fighters (mostly KKE members) joined the Democratic Army of Greece during the civil war.